 Forest tent caterpillar (Malacosoma disstria)

 Biology and life history Tent caterpillars overwinter as egg masses on twigs (or buildings).
 The eggs hatch as buds break in April or May.
+Initially, caterpillars spin web-like tents about the tree crotches.
+These tents enlarge as the season progresses.
 The young larvae feed in groups for 5 to 6 weeks, growing larger and molting (shedding skins) four times.
 As they mature, they split into smaller groups and move to new feeding sites in the tree returning to the tent most evenings.
 In mid-June, the mature larvae congregate in large clusters on dense mats of webbing on the tree trunk and then begin to migrate in search of sheltered sites where they can spin their cocoons and pupate.
 Adults emerge 7 to 10 days later and fly in large numbers around lights at night.
 They mate and females lay the overwintering egg masses.
 There is one generation per year.

 Pest monitoring Watch for egg hatch and the glint of the first white webbing of the tents early in the spring.
 A few tents do not threaten the health of the tree.
 The earlier the intervention, the more environmentally friendly options can be employed.

 Trees that have been defoliated need additional, but not excessive, irrigation during dry summers to help them refoliate.
 Healthy trees will withstand defoliation better than closely spaced, drought-stressed trees.
 Remove egg masses from twigs or other sites.
 Cut out infested twigs and discard.